folsocial/FOL/doc/init.md

 Copy fold.init to /etc/init.d/fold.
 Test by running `service fold start`.

-Using this script, you can adjust the path and flags to the fold program by setting the PURAD and FLAGS environment variables in the file /etc/sysconfig/fold.
+Using this script, you can adjust the path and flags to the fold program by setting the FOLD and FLAGS environment variables in the file /etc/sysconfig/fold.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X